LuisFMCuriel/Ryanair_classifier/README.md

-# AI/ML Engineer Role – Recruitment Task

-## Ryanair Customer Query Classifier
+# Ryanair Customer Query Classifier

 This project classifies customer queries into predefined categories (e.g., Flight Changes, Mobile App Issues) using a machine learning model.
 It includes a deployable FastAPI microservice for real-time and batch inference.